 Consider yourself a busy book lover?
 The 10 best books under 200 pages were practically made for people who don't have time to read.

 Author Justin Torres's novel about the adventures and the hardships of three brothers growing up in upstate New York has captured so many hearts that it's now a major motion picture.
 However, you should add this slim 128-page book to your to-read pile before streaming the film.
 Vanity Fair succinctly describes the debut as "a gorgeous, howling coming-of-age novel that will devour your heart."

 If They Come for Us

 Fatimah Asghar, poet and co-creator of the Emmy-nominated web series Brown Girls, tackles issues of identity, misogyny, and violence from the perspective of a Pakistani Muslim woman navigating contemporary America in her 128-page poetry collection If They Come for Us.
-Consider Asghar's hauntingly beautiful and insightful debut required reading for 2018.
+Consider Asghar's hauntingly beautiful and insightful debut required reading for this year.